thinkst/canarytokens/frontend_vue/README.md

 # Add a new token
 For the component of the app to work together, every token name should be aligned with the backend.

-i.e. the Clode Site, will be always referenced as ```clonedsite```, as per backend documentation.
+i.e. the Cloned Site, will be always referenced as ```clonedsite```, as per backend documentation.

 ### Add a constant and token service
 1. Define a constant in the TOKENS_TYPE list to reference the token name.

 This constant will be used throughout the dynamic imports.
 For example, for the Cloned Site token, add the following constant: